-Canadian Disasters 2013 includes stories such as the Cougar Helicopter Crash in Newfoundland, the Franklin Expedition, Canada's unique fight against Polio, Canada's Deadliest Mine Disaster and the 1775 Hurricane that was estimated to have taken 4000 lives, and many more.
+Canadian Disasters 2013 is the most recent and includes stories such as the Cougar Helicopter Crash in Newfoundland, the Franklin Expedition, Canada's unique fight against Polio, Canada's Deadliest Mine Disaster and the 1775 Hurricane that was estimated to have taken 4000 lives, and many more.

 1Scholastic Canada http://www.scholastic.ca/books/view/canadian-disasters

-Leaving Fletchville (a Red Maple Honour Book) was René's first published fiction novel and is based partly on true events.
-This novel is suitable for Grades 6 - 10 and portrays youthful maturity, responsibility, fatherhood and love in the face of racism and family troubles.
+Leaving Fletchville (a Red Maple Honour Book) was René's first published fiction novel.
+Suitable for adults or students from Grades 6 - 10 this novel portrays youthful maturity, responsibility, fatherhood and love in the face of racism and family troubles.
 Positive reviews in literary and review magazines in Canada and the U.S.A. recommend it for classroom use.
 CBC radio program All Points West called it "tremendous fun to read."

 Leaving Fletchville unfortunately is sold out in print form but is available as an e-book through Orca Publishers. https://www.orcabook.com/Search.aspx?k=Leaving+Fletchville